cucumber/cucumber-rails/README.md

 1. If it's a runtime dependency of the gem, add it to the gemspec
 2. If it's a primary development dependency, add it to the gemspec
-3. If it's a dependency of a generated rails app in a test, add it to [the helper] that modifies the `Gemfile`.
+3. If it's a dependency of a generated rails app in a test, add it to [the helper] that modifies the `Gemfile`

 For example, rspec is a primary development dependency, so it lives in the gemspec.

 [the helper]: https://github.com/cucumber/cucumber-rails/blob/5e37c530560ae1c1a79521c38a54bae0be94242b/features/step_definitions/cucumber_rails_steps.rb#L15